simplysmarty/simplysmarty/README.md

 > *"Data doesn't lie — but it does hide.
 My job is to find what it's hiding."*

-I'm an aspiring Data Analyst documenting my journey from zero to job-ready — one dataset at a time.
+I'm a Data Analyst documenting my journey from zero to job-ready — one dataset at a time.

 Currently building my portfolio through real-world projects, sharing every step publicly on LinkedIn and X, and learning Power BI at TS Academy.